spnda/fastgltf/README.md

         // The file doesn't exist, couldn't be read, or is not a valid JSON document.
     }

-    // With this call to parse(), you let fastgltf serialize the whole JSON document into the
+    // With this call to parse(), you let fastgltf parse the whole JSON document into the
     // glTF data structures.
 If desired, you can pass OR'd category enums that will exclude
     // certain glTF aspects from being loaded. if (gltf->parse() != fastgltf::Error::None) {